Why the Health and Wellness Industry Is a Mess (And How to Navigate It)

 1. Pay attention to your body

-2. Find professionals who actually listen
+2. Find professionals who listen

 3. Stop chasing trends